 Information relating to the Sub-Investment Managers appointed by the Investment Manager is available upon request to the Investment Manager.
 Furthermore, details of all Sub-Investment Managers will be disclosed in the most recent financial reports of the Company.
-The fees of the Sub-Investment Manager's fee.
-Details of how the Sub-Investment Managers fees will be paid will be disclosed in the Relevant Supplement.
-In the case of any Sub-Investment Manager paid directly out of the assets of a particular Sub-Fund, information relating to such Sub-Investment Manager will be disclosed in the Relevant Supplement.
+The fees of the Sub-Investment Managers will normally be paid out of the assets of the relevant Sub-Fund and as such, the Relevant Supplement shall identify and disclose the Sub-Investment Managers appointed in respect of a Sub-Fund.
+In all other cases, the fees of a Sub-Investment Manager will be met by the Investment Manager out of investment management fees received from either the Manager or, if permitted, out of the assets of a Sub-Fund.

 Any further delegation by any appointed Sub-Investment Manager(s) is subject to prior approval of the Investment Manager and the requirements of the Central Bank.
 Any further delegation will typically only be permitted by the Investment Manager where it is within the same corporate group as the Sub-Investment Manager and where the fees of any further delegate are met by the Sub-Investment Manager.